 The Gifting Framework and the Age of Majority

-Custodial accounts allow you to leverage the annual gift tax exclusion to transfer significant wealth over time.
+Custodial accounts allow you to use the annual gift tax exclusion to transfer significant wealth over time.
 For 2025, this exclusion is $19,000 per recipient.
 A married couple can combine their exclusions to gift up to $38,000 per child annually without needing to file a gift tax return.
-Investment earnings within the account are taxable, and beyond a certain threshold, the "Kiddie Tax" applies, taxing gains at the parents' higher rate—a factor to manage within your broader tax strategy.
+Investment earnings within the account are taxable, and beyond a certain threshold, the "Kiddie Tax" applies, taxing gains at the parents' higher rate - a factor to manage within your broader tax strategy.

-A crucial date on your timeline is the "age of majority" (or "age of termination"), when the beneficiary gains full, unrestricted control of the assets.
+A important date on your timeline is the "age of majority" (or "age of termination"), when the beneficiary gains full, unrestricted control of the assets.
 This age varies by state but is typically 18 or 21, though some states allow it to be extended to 25 at the time of account creation.
-This is not a risk to be ignored, but a deadline for a critical deliverable: ensuring the beneficiary is financially literate and prepared for the responsibility.
+This is not a risk to be ignored, but a deadline for a critical deliverable: making sure the beneficiary is financially literate and prepared for the responsibility.

 1. The FBAR Tightrope: Is Your Child's UTMA Reportable?